The Most Common Mountain Biking Injuries: Stats and Types of Injuries

 From the Enduro World Series and Edinburgh Napier University’s Enduro Mountain Bike Medical Study

-A 2012 study published in Wilderness and Environmental Medicine, found similar results among the 772 patients treated for injuries sustained in the Whistler Mountain Bike Park.
-Of the 772 patients, 442 suffered fractures – 122 of which were clavicle fractures and 109 were broken wrists.
-An alarming one in seven patients suffered some degree of head trauma.
+A 2012 study in Wilderness and Environmental Medicine found similar results among 772 injured Whistler Mountain Bike Park patients.
+Out of these patients, 442 experienced fractures, including 122 clavicle fractures and 109 broken wrists.
+Additionally, one in seven suffered head trauma, highlighting the seriousness of these injuries.

 Types of Mountain Biking Injuries